MaximeWeyl/goTestifyRecursive/README.md

 ## But I do not want to check for this new field

 No problem, the idea of this lib is to let you know that you may want to check for a new field.
-But, if you decided that this new field should not be tested in this test, you can tell the lib to ignore it, you're the one that know your code best after all.
+But if you decided that this new field should not be tested in this test, you can tell the lib to ignore it : you're the one that know your code best after all.
 Just use the *IgnoredField* struct.

 ```go